IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

    -rw-r--r--.
 1 root root   207 Apr  9 01:13 Service.yaml
    -rw-r--r--.
 1 root root   384 Apr  9 01:13 Deployment.yaml
    ```
-1. Review the contents of `Deployment.yaml` and note that it is identical to the to the deployment from the last section except for the namespace.
+1. Review the contents of `Deployment.yaml` (using `cat` or `vi` command) and note that it is identical to the to the deployment from the last section except for the namespace.
 This allows us to deploy the same image in a different project.
 Using the same image customized for different environments is an important concept that will be covered further in future labs.

     ```
     apiVersion: apps/v1